 According to the Los Angeles Times, Ayesha was taken from a wedding in January 2017.
 Her father, Mohammed Asif, stated that they received her forensic report informing them of her fate only after Zainab’s murder was highlighted by the media.

 Similarly, little Kainat from Kasur was another angel who suffered brutality.
 However, she survived.

 Two months before Zainab’s case was brought to light, Kainat was attacked and dumped in the trash.

 — Hamid Mir (@HamidMirPAK) January 11, 2018

-All these cases and highly disturbing numbers beg the same question: why is Pakistan still silent?
+All these cases about children of Pakistan and highly disturbing numbers beg the same question: why is Pakistan still silent?

 Yes, we had the initial outcry each time an incident was highlighted.
 Conversations regarding the importance of sex education started taking place.
 Moreover, the importance of good and bad touches was stressed upon.
 However, just as the roar began all at once, it died down just as fast.
 The cases kept on being reported.
 Statistics kept showing up on our social media platforms.
 The hashtags died down.